 International Student Resources

-Once the student has been admitted to UC Riverside, the International Students and Scholars Office (ISSO) will provide information on the following:
+Once the student has been admitted to UC Riverside, the International Students and Scholars Office (ISS) will provide information on the following:

 - Academic Advising